Multiomics-Analytics-Group/vuegen/README.md

 > It is recommended to install VueGen inside a virtual environment to manage depenendencies and avoid conflicts with existing packages.
 You can use the virtual environment manager of your choice, such as `poetry`, `conda`, or `pipenv`.

 ### Conda
-Vuegen is also available on [Bioconda][vuegen-conda] and can be installed using conda:
+VueGen is also available on [Bioconda][vuegen-conda] and can be installed using conda:

 ```bash
 conda install bioconda::vuegen
 ```

 ### Dependencies
-Vuegen uses [Quarto][quarto] to generate various report types.
+VueGen uses [Quarto][quarto] to generate various report types.
 The pip insallation includes quarto using the [quarto-cli Python library][quarto-cli-pypi].
 To test if quarto is installed in your computer, run the following command:

 ```bash
 quarto check